 What is EPA doing to protect against TCE exposure?

 - Current actions

 - - EPA is proposing to ban use of TCE in commercial vapor degreasing as a result of health risks identified in a 2014 TSCA Chemical Work Plan Chemical Risk Assessment for TCE .
 The proposed rule was issued under section 6(a) of the Toxic Substances Control Act, as amended by the Frank R. Lautenberg Chemical Safety for the 21st Century Act.
-The comment period for this rule has been extended to April 19, 2017.
+The comment period for this rule has been further extended to May 19, 2017.

 - November 29, 2016 – EPA announced the inclusion of TCE on the list of the first 10 chemicals to be evaluated for risk under amended TSCA.
 That action will allow EPA to evaluate the other remaining uses of the chemical.